Financial exploitation of older adults (family abuse, scam/frauds, identity theft)

 - Burnes, D. (2012).
 A cross-national comparison of perceptions of aging and older adults.
 Proceedings of the United Nations NGO Committee on Ageing (COA), New York, USA.

 - Burnes, D. (2011).
 Book review.
 [Review of the book Trauma: Contemporary directions in theory, practice, and research, by S. Ringel, & J.R.
 Brandell].
 Smith College Studies in Social Work, 81(4), 391-394. doi:10.1080/00377317.2011.616842

 - Gerontological Society of America (GSA) 2016 Senior Service America Junior Scholar Award

-- Invited elder abuse expert speaker at the National Institutes of Health (NIH) research planning meeting: Multiple Approaches to Understanding and Preventing Elder Abuse and Mistreatment (2015)
+- Invited elder abuse expert speaker/advisor at the National Institutes of Health (NIH) research planning meeting: Multiple Approaches to Understanding and Preventing Elder Abuse and Mistreatment (2015)

 - National Doctoral Student Leadership Award – Association for Gerontology Education in Social Work (2013)